 Retroactive interference often occurs when the new and old information is similar, but not always.
 If you have a test, you are likely to study the information on that test at least once.
 But let’s say you study for the test on Monday and take it on Friday.
 During the week, you have learned a lot of new information and created a lot of different memories.
 It might be difficult to pull up the memories you made Monday while studying because your schedule from Tuesday or lessons from Wednesday keep popping up in your mind.

 Example 4: New and Old Students

-In a different video, I mentioned that proactive interference can affect a teacher’s ability to learn their students’ names.
-The memory of old students may be more prominent and interfere with the teachers ability to grasp onto the names of the students they are currently teaching.
+Proactive interference can affect a teacher’s ability to learn their students’ names.
+The memory of old students may be more prominent and interfere with the teacher's ability to grasp the names of the students they are currently teaching.

 But what happens if another student decides to come back and visit their teacher?
 The teacher may scramble for the name of the old student, particularly if they weren’t so memorable.
 Names of students they have had more recently may interfere with the ability to dig up the old student’s name.
 This is an example of retroactive interference.

 Retroactive Interference and the Misinformation Effect

 Memory comes in many forms: credit card numbers, emotions, and what we saw when we experienced dramatic events in our lives.
 Some memories are trivial.
 Others shape the course of our entire lives.
 When retroactive interference occurs and distorts episodic memories, we experience the misinformation effect.